nikouu/Pokemon-gen-2-style-tilemap/README.md

 1. Same colour palette

 ## Compiler
-There's a *dirty* compiler that uses the tables in the readme.md file to generate:
+There's a *dirty* compiler that extracts data from the tables in this readme.md file to generate:
-1. A tilemap for both the original and custom tiles
+1. A tilemap for both the [original](Original.png) and [custom](Custom.png) tiles
-2. A JSON output of the tilemap
+2. A JSON output of the tilemap with tile names, the filename, and coordinates.
+[TilemapDetails.json](TilemapDetails.json)

 If there are missing tiles, a fuchsia square is used instead.

-This helps me create tilemaps easily for the future by only having to document them here.
+This helps me create tilemaps easily by only having to document them here.
 The tilemaps themselves look like:

 | Tilemap from original tiles | Tilemap from custom tiles |
 | --------------------------- | ------------------------- |